Closing the marketing loop

-Marketing really comes down to a few key pieces with regards to customers: finding new customers and keeping old customers.
-While it might be easier to work an old lead, it’s vital to continue the search for potential customers to keep the business fresh.
+Marketing really comes down to a few key pieces with regard to customers: finding new customers and keeping old customers.
+While it might be easier to work with an old lead, it’s vital to continue the search for potential customers to keep the business fresh.

 Closing the marketing loop allows us to keep communication open with our old leads while bringing new leads into the fold and placing them in our loop.